painted/CV/README.md

 Will Allen
 ===========
 A junior level Software Developer with a background in Culinary Arts, Tattoo, Graphic Design, Import/Export and Marketing Consulting.
 Passionate about food, art and family.
 Grew up in the US but was educated in the UK.
 I spent the last 11 years in Brazil running and managing import/export companies.
-I decided to move back to the UK and change carreers.
+I decided to move back to the UK and change career.
 First, I tried my hand out at Objective C and iPhone/iPad software development at Steer and once I felt comfortable I took the 12 week Intensive Web Development Course at [Makers Academy].
 [Read my code] on GitHub.

 Code Examples
 -------------